How do you know what investment news to believe today?

 John Heron, Paragon Managing Director, concludes: “Despite much noise to the contrary, and while some landlords have responded to a turbulent market by selling property, we’ve seen no material evidence of a mass sell-off by landlords.
 What we continue to see is strong performance of property portfolios, with a long-term upward trend in values and a stable outlook in portfolio size and returns.”

-So, how does an investor know what to believe?
+So, how does an investor know what investment news to believe?

 Understanding the property investment news takes experience and research.
 You must understand which data releases are realistic, and which are opinionated.
 You must be able to decipher the spin put on statistics, forecasts, facts, and research.